teamspace-inc/collabkit/www/src/docs/markdown/Thread.md

 #### url?: string

-The URL of the page containing the thread.
-Used in email notifications and Inbox to take the user to the thread on click.
+The URL of the webpage this thread is rendered on.
+Used in email notifications and the [Inbox](/docs/inbox) to help a user get back to a thread.

 Defaults to `window.location.href`

-Set this to a custom value if you are rendering the same thread (i.e. they have the same `threadId` in multiple pages and one of them is the source of truth. e.g. if you are rendering the same Thread in [staging.your-app.com/task1](http://staging.your-app.com/task1) and your-app.com/task1 you should set it to the appropriate URL so Rendering the thread in one environment does not affect another.

 #### showHeader?: boolean